-- Whether there is an immediate risk to child(ren). - If a referral needs to be made to the police and/or children's social care. - If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed). - What further information is required to decide the most appropriate response? - Whether the image(s) has been shared widely and via what services and/or platforms. (this may be unknown). - Whether immediate action should be taken to delete or remove images or videos from devices or online services. - Any relevant facts about the children involved which would influence a risk assessment. - If there is a need to contact another school, college, setting or individual. - Whether to contact parents or carers of the children involved.
+- ✓ Whether there is an immediate risk to child(ren). - √ If a referral needs to be made to the police and/ Sefton Children's Help and Advice Team (CHAT) - ✓ If it is necessary to view the image(s) in order to safeguard the young person (in most cases, images or videos should not be viewed). - ✓ What further information is required to decide the most appropriate response? - ✓ Whether the image(s) has been shared widely and via what services and/or platforms. (this may be unknown). - ✓ Whether immediate action should be taken to delete or remove images or videos from devices or online services. - ✓ Any relevant facts about the children involved which would influence a risk assessment. - ✓ If there is a need to contact another school, college, setting or individual. - ✓ Whether to contact parents or carers of the children involved.
 In most cases we will contact parents/carers.

-The DSL will make an immediate referral to Police and/or Children's Social Care if:
+The DSL will make an immediate referral to Police and/or Sefton Children's Help and Advice Team (CHAT) if:

-- The incident involves an adult. - There is reason to believe that a child has been coerced, blackmailed, or groomed, or if there are concerns about their capacity to consent. (for example, owing to special educational needs). - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage or are violent. - The imagery involves sexual acts and any in the images or videos is under 13. - The DSL has reason to believe a is at immediate risk of harm owing to the sharing of nudes and seminudes (for example, the child is presenting as suicidal or self-harming).
+- ✓ The incident involves an adult. - ✓ There is reason to believe that a child has been coerced, blackmailed, or groomed, or if there are concerns about their capacity to consent. (for example, owing to special educational needs). - ✓ What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage or are violent. - ✓ The imagery involves sexual acts and any in the images or videos is under 13. - ✓ The DSL has reason to believe a is at immediate risk of harm owing to the sharing of nudes and seminudes (for example, the child is presenting as suicidal or self-harming).

-If none of the above apply then the DSL, in consultation with the headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
+If none of the above apply then the DSL, in consultation with the headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or Sefton Children's Help and Advice Team (CHAT) .
 The decision will be made and recorded in line with the procedures set out in this policy.